 - PDUFA V: Innovation and Modernization in the Drug Review Process (FY 2013 to FY 2017).
 PDUFA V continues the rigorous performance goals established under PDUFA IV while adding a new program to enhance the review of new molecular entities and biologics and increasing the utilization of the electronic submissions system.

-Annual performance reports are prepared by FDA's Office of Planning and Evaluation in collaboration with the Center for Biologics Evaluation and Research and the Center for Drug Evaluation and Research.
+Annual performance reports are prepared by FDA's Office of Planning, Evaluation and Risk Management in collaboration with the Center for Biologics Evaluation and Research and the Center for Drug Evaluation and Research.

 *FY 1993 and FY 1994 reports can be obtained through the contact information provided below.